valarnet/valarnet-blog/posts/ospf-prefix-suppression.md

   - "ospf"
 ---

-OSPF prefix-suppression is a feature used to reduce the number of LSA that are flooded within an area.
+OSPF prefix-suppression is a feature used to reduce the number of LSAs that are flooded within an area.
 This helps reduce the number of Type-1 (Router) and Type-2 (Network) LSAs advertised.

 It does not suppress Type-3 (Summary), Type-4 (Summary ASBR), Type 5  (External) or Type 7 (NSSA External) LSAs.

 Fewer number of LSAs means SPF calculation can become faster.